New England Commission of Higher Education (NECHE)

 The scope of CAEP’s work is the accreditation of educator preparation providers having programs leading to certification/licensure, bachelor’s, master’s, post-baccalaureate, and doctoral degrees in the United States and internationally.

 For updated information related to CAEP’s Annual Reporting Measures, click the CAEP Accountability Measures button below.CAEP Accountability Measures

 The CAEP Standards and their components flow from two principles

 - Solid evidence that the provider’s graduates are competent and caring educators, and

-- There must be solid evidence that the provider’s educator staff have the capacity to create a culture of evidence and use it to maintain and enhance the quality of the professional programs they offer.
+- There must be solid evidence that the provider’s educator staff has the capacity to create a culture of evidence and use it to maintain and enhance the quality of the professional programs they offer.

-The five CAEP Standards, below, flow from these guiding principles and the standards of evidence that define them are the backbone of the accreditation process.
+The five CAEP Standards, below, flow from these guiding principles, and the standards of evidence that define them are the backbone of the accreditation process.
 They define quality in terms of organizational performance and serve as the basis for accreditation reviews and judgments.

 - Standard 1: Content and Pedagogical Knowledge

 - Standard 3: Candidate Quality, Recruitment, and Selectivity